The 10 Best Cyber Threat Intelligence Tools (2026)

 What Are the Different Types of Threat Intelligence?

-Security teams get the most value from operational and tactical intelligence.
-Strategic intel matters for leadership.
-Technical IOCs feed your automated defenses.
-But operational intel telling you which credentials just leaked is what prevents the next breach.
+Most teams get the most value from operational intelligence.
+Knowing which credentials just leaked is what prevents the next breach.

 What Should You Look for in CTI Tools?